 Before joining the Federal Public Defender’s Office, Raman clerked for the Honorable Mary H. Murguia of the U.S. Court of Appeals for the Ninth Circuit and the Honorable Neil V. Wake of the U.S. District Court for the District of Arizona.
 She graduated from Yale Law School in 2012 and from Harvard College with an A.B. in economics, focused on applied microeconomics.

-Mridula Raman is teaching the following course in Spring 2022:
+Mridula Raman is teaching the following course in Fall 2022:

 Courses During Other Semesters